-What does that NEEDINFO bug status mean, and how should this be handled?
+What does that NEEDINFO bug flag mean, and how should this be handled?

 NEEDINFO means that the bug owner (the person who is currently working on that bug) needs more information about that bug - usually from the bug reporter.

-If you find a bug you reported is set to NEEDINFO, look for a question or a request to supply more information (such as logs etc.) in one of the last comments.
+If you find a bug you reported has the NEEDINFO flag set, look for a question or a request to supply more information (such as logs etc.) in one of the last comments.

-If this is the case, please answer that question or provide that information, respectively, and tick the checkbox This comment provides the needed information.
-Remove the status of NEEDINFO from this bug in the Bugzilla bug details page.
+If this is the case, please answer that question or provide that information, respectively, and tick the checkbox "Clear the needinfo request" to have the NEEDINFO flag removed from this bug in the Bugzilla bug details page.

-Please prefer bugzilla web interface for answering questions and attaching logs.
+Please prefer the Bugzilla web interface for answering questions and attaching logs.
 Do not send this information by email unless you have serious reasons to do so.
-There are usually more people working on one bug and this information should be accessible for all of them to ensure quick fix.
+There is often more than one person working on one bug and this information should be accessible for all of them to ensure an appropriate fix.

-Why is it important that I set a bug status away from NEEDINFO to ASSIGNED?
+Why is it important that I check the box to remove the NEEDINFO flag?
 Isn't that the bug owner's responsibility?

 No, this is the responsibility of whoever answers the question that was asked or supplies the information that was requested.

-Bug owners use NEEDINFO so they can more easily see what bugs they can actually work on (those set to ASSIGNED, NEW, or REOPENED) and which ones are stuck because important information is missing - NEEDINFO bugs no longer appear in their to-do list of open bugs.
+Bug owners use NEEDINFO so they can more easily see what bugs they can actually work on (those set to CONFIRMED or IN_PROGRESS) and which ones are stuck because important information is missing.

-So it is in the own interest of each bug reporter to change the bug status away from NEEDINFO after the questions are answered.
+So it is in the own interest of each bug reporter to remove the NEEDINFO flag after the questions are answered.

-Of course, sometimes you can be lucky and the bug owner realizes that the requested information is now available and sets the bug status to ASSIGNED himself, but relying on luck is usually not a good tactic.
+Of course, sometimes you can be lucky and the bug owner realizes that the requested information is now available and removes the NEEDINFO flag himself, but relying on luck is usually not a good tactic.

-What happens if I do not answer my bugs in state NEEDINFO?
+What happens if I do not answer my bugs with the NEEDINFO flag set?

-A bug that is longer than one month in the state NEEDINFO might be closed as "Resolved: NORESPONSE" with a friendly message like "Requested information not provided for more than 4 weeks, closing as NORESPONSE.
-Please reopen the bug once the information is provided.".
+A bug that is longer than one month with the NEEDINFO flag set might be resolved as NORESPONSE with a friendly message like "Requested information not provided for more than 4 weeks, resolving as NORESPONSE.
+Please reopen the bug once the information is provided."

 As part of bug screening, other developers might also do this for bugs.

-Should I mark a bug as VERIFIED or CLOSE it when I see that the problem is solved in a new version or with the updates?
+Should I mark a bug as VERIFIED when I see that someone has changed the state to RESOLVED after the problem is solved in a new version or with an update?